generation-org/jwd-final-project/task-7/README.md

 > 1. Directly after the code that traverses the DOM to find the `parentTask`, `console.log()` the `parentTask`.
 > 2. Open `index.html` in the browser.
 > 3. Create a new task with the form.
-> 4. Click the "Mark As Done" button on the newly created task.
+> 4. Click the "Done" button on the newly created task.
 >
 > **Expected Result**
 > In the browser console, you should see the Task's element logged.